-Christopher Marshall (born 1956, in Paris, France) is an American composer.
+Christopher Marshall (b, 1956, Paris, France) is an American composer and teacher.

 Although born in France, Marshall was raised in New Zealand and spent his formative years there.
 He received his early music education in New South Wales, Australia, and then in Wellington NZ, and holds a Master's degree in music with honours but is self taught as a composer.
 Among this strongest influences are the 19th century Romantic composers, along with such modern figures as John Corigliano, John Tavener, John Adams and Arvo Pärt.